On New Bulk Singularity Structures, RR Couplings in Asymmetric Picture and Their All Order $\alpha'$ Corrections: Conclusion

 In this paper we have analyzed in detail the four and five point functions of the string theory, including an RR in an asymmetric picture and either two or three real transverse scalar fields.
 We also compared the exact form of the S-matrix in asymmetric picture with its own result in symmetric picture.
 We have obtained two different kinds of new bulk singularity structures as well as various new couplings in asymmetric picture that are absent in its symmetric picture.
 We have also generalized their all order $\alpha'$ higher derivative interactions as well.

 .1in

 These two different kinds of bulk singularity structures of string amplitude are $u,t,s$ (appeared in \reef{newsins1},\reef{newsins}) as well as $(t+s+u)$-channel bulk singularity structures \reef{amphigh87} that can just be explored in an asymmetric picture of the amplitude.
+These bulk singularity structures carry momentum of RR in transverse directions ( that is, $p^i, p^j, p^k$ terms).
+Note that these terms could have been derived if winding modes ($w^i, w^j, w^k$ terms) were allowed in the vertex operator of RR.
+However, in the vertex of RR in ten dimensions of spacetime there are no winding modes in both symmetric and asymmetric picture of RR.

-These bulk singularity structures carry momentum of RR in transverse directions which are related to winding modes, however, winding modes are not inserted in vertex of RR in symmetric picture in ten dimension.
-Hence it makes sense to have these new bulk singularities as well as new couplings just in asymmetric picture of the amplitude.
-Indeed we were able to produce these two different bulk singularity structures of string amplitude in field theory by taking into account various new couplings in effective field theory side as well.
-We think that the importance of these results will be provided in future research topics, such as all order Myers effect and various other subjects in type II super string theory \cite{Hatefi:2015mio}. .1in
+Indeed these terms of the amplitude whose momenta of RR are carried in transverse direction cannot be obtained even by T-duality transformation in flat ten dimensions of space-time.
+Hence the presence of RR makes computations complicated as was explained in \cite{Hatefi:2012ve,Park:2008sg}.
+Hence we just explore these new bulk singularities as well as new couplings in asymmetric picture of the amplitude.
+Indeed we are also able to produce these two different bulk singularity structures of string amplitude in field theory by taking into account various new couplings in effective field theory side as well.
+We think that the importance of these results will be provided in future research topics, such as all order Myers effect and various other subjects in type II super string theory \cite{Hatefi:2015mio}.